Research

 Primary Research

 Chronic pain persists beyond the initial pain caused by an underlying injury or illness.
 Chronic pain persists beyond the normal healing time and does not serve the protective, warning function of acute pain.
-Usually, pain is considered chronic when it lasts or recurs for more than three to six months.
+Usually, pain is considered chronic when it lasts or recurs for more than three-to-six months.
 This type of pain is also independent of the original cause of pain.
-The Institute of Medicine report “Relieving Pain in America” stated that chronic pain affects at least 100 million adults in the U.S., costing $560-$635 billion annually.
+The Institute of Medicine report, “Relieving Pain in America,” stated that chronic pain affects at least 100 million adults in the U.S., costing $560-$635 billion annually.
 The World Health Organization estimates that 22 percent of the global population suffers from chronic pain, which includes neuropathic pain (caused by a lesion on or disease of the neurons), such as diabetic neuropathy and musculoskeletal pain (including osteoarthritis) as well as pain due to cancer, trauma, and pain that originates from internal organs.
-Recognition that chronic pain is not a singular phenomenon generated by a single entity or a single mechanism continues to grow.
+Recognition that chronic pain is not a singular phenomenon generated by a single biological entity or a single mechanism continues to grow.

-Alcohol Use Disorder (AUD) is defined as a chronic relapsing brain disease, characterized by an impaired ability to stop or control alcohol use despite adverse social, occupational, and/or health consequences.
+Alcohol Use Disorder (AUD) is defined as a chronic relapsing brain disease, characterized by an impaired ability to stop or control alcohol use despite adverse social, occupational, or health consequences.
 The National Survey on Drug Use and Health estimated in 2015 that 15.1 million adults in the United States had AUD, and an estimated 88,000 individuals die from alcohol-related causes annually, making alcohol the third leading preventable cause of death in the United States.
 Globally, in 2012, 3.3 million deaths were attributable to alcohol-related causes (including cancer, liver failure, and accidents resulting from impairment).
 In the U.S., only about 6.7 percent of adults with AUD receive treatment annually.
 “Talk therapy,” such as Alcoholics Anonymous, and pharmacotherapy are often employed.
 The fifth edition of the Diagnostic and Statistical Manual of the American Psychiatric Association (DSM-5) includes the criterion of “craving” for alcohol (a strong desire or urge to use alcohol).

 Available pharmacological treatments for AUD, which are administered along with behavioral support and are aimed at reducing craving in order to reduce or eliminate alcohol consumption, have only modest efficacy accompanied by many adverse side effects.

-These drugs are currently used by a relatively small percentage of alcohol dependent individuals due to lack of awareness by patients or care providers, lack of efficacy, and problems with compliance.
+These drugs are currently used by a relatively small percentage of alcohol-dependent individuals due to lack of awareness by patients or care providers, lack of efficacy, and problems with compliance.
 Our focus is on the use of rational, evidence-based drug design for development of therapeutics to reduce craving and relapse to alcohol consumption in alcohol-dependent individuals, with the overall aim of reducing alcohol-related negative consequences and deaths.
-Nezavist, the lead medication for this indication from Lohocla Research, is a novel enhancer of the effect of GABA, the neurotransmitter acting at the GABA-A receptor.
+Nezavist, the lead medication from Lohocla Research for this indication, is a novel enhancer of the effect of GABA, the neurotransmitter acting at the GABA-A receptor.
 Changes in the function of the brain that occur during ethanol withdrawal have been proposed to contribute to craving for alcohol, and Nezavist is postulated to rectify these alcohol-induced changes.
 In several animal models of withdrawal-induced alcohol craving, Nezavist was effective in reducing the increased alcohol consumption that accompanies withdrawal in alcohol-dependent animals.
 Nezavist is therefore positioned to prevent relapse in those addicted to alcohol and wishing to recover.
 Nezavist itself has few side effects and shows no signs of potential for producing addiction.
-Lohocla has received funding from the National Institute on Alcohol Abuse and Alcoholism/National Institutes of Health to bring Nezavist to clinical trials.
-We have completed preclinical toxicology and safety studies and have submitted an IND application in the second quarter of 2022, with first-in-human trials beginning in 2023.
+Lohocla Research has received funding from the National Institute on Alcohol Abuse and Alcoholism/National Institutes of Health to bring Nezavist to clinical trials beginning in the third quarter of 2024.